alloc/nebu/README.md

 NOTE: This does *not* include mutations, so the return value is static.

+### process(state, plugins)

+Process a node with a separate set of plugins.

+The `state` argument is optional.
+You may pass null or only the plugins array if your plugins are stateless.

+All changes are included in the result of `nebu.process`.

+The return value is the processed node.

 ### walk(prop, iter)

 Call the `iter` function for each child node that exists at the given property name.
 Before your function is called, the children have their `parent` and `ref` properties set accordingly.
 The `iter` argument is optional.